Vick-1973/calculator-app/README.md

 ### Context provider

-A component for handling site-wide settings, as an functional alternative to using [props](https://reactjs.org/docs/components-and-props.html) as component parameters.
+A component for handling site-wide settings, as a functional alternative to using [props](https://reactjs.org/docs/components-and-props.html) as component parameters.
 It handles the current main color, theme, state, and whether certain components are shown or not.

 ### Components